AI & Agents

 Key Capabilities:

-Configuration Tips: To get started, you'll need to set up a Google Cloud Project and enable the Gmail and Calendar APIs.
+Configuration Tips: Set up a Google Cloud Project and enable the Gmail and Calendar APIs, then install via Homebrew:

 Best For: Executive assistants and administrative automation.